uktrade/iigb-beta-content/content/beta/industries/automotive/sub-sectors/motorsport/en_US.md

 ---
-title: Motorsport
+title: Motor sport in the UK
 ---

-The UK leads the world in motorsport with a turnover of £9 billion and more than 4,500 businesses operating in the sector.
+The UK leads the world in motor sport with a turnover of £9 billion and more than 4,500 businesses operating in the sector.